Hilary-Ly/seeFOOD/README.md

 ## Contributing to <project_name>
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
-To contribute to <project_name>, follow these steps:
+To contribute, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.